rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

 Prometheus is available for deployment in the Rancher v2.0 catalog.
 Deploy it from Rancher catalog if it isn't already running in your cluster.

-If HPA wants to use custom metrics from Prometheus, package [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is needed at `kube-system` namespace on k8s cluster.
-Just to facilitate `k8s-prometheus-adapter` installation, we are going to use Helm chart available at [banzai-charts](https://github.com/banzaicloud/banzai-charts).
+For HPA to use custom metrics from Prometheus, package [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is required in the `kube-system` namespace of your cluster.
+To install `k8s-prometheus-adapter`, we are using the Helm chart available at [banzai-charts](https://github.com/banzaicloud/banzai-charts).

-1. Initialize Helm in your cluster
+1. Initialize Helm in your cluster.
   ```
   # kubectl -n kube-system create serviceaccount tiller
   kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller
   helm init --service-account tiller
   ```

-1. Clone the `banzai-charts` Helm chart from GitHub:
+1. Clone the `banzai-charts` repo from GitHub:
   ```
   # git clone https://github.com/banzaicloud/banzai-charts
   ```

-1. Install `prometheus-adapter` char specifying prometheus url and port.
+1. Install the `prometheus-adapter` chart, specifying the Prometheus URL and port number.
   ```
   # helm install --name prometheus-adapter banzai-charts/prometheus-adapter --set prometheus.url="http://prometheus.mycompany.io",prometheus.port="80" --namespace kube-system
   ```

 1. Check that `prometheus-adapter` is running properly.
 Check the service pod and logs in the `kube-system` namespace.

+  1. Check that the service pod is `Running`.
   ```
   # kubectl get pods -n kube-system
   NAME                                  READY     STATUS    RESTARTS   AGE